 William S. Wilson’s description of the Stable opening, “It was the first circus opening, the first-gallery event.”
 The critic, Grace Glueck, wrote in the May 10, 1964 issue of The New York Times, “Is this an art gallery or a Gristede’s warehouse?”

-Andy Warhol’s Brillo Box sculptures at the Stable Gallery, 1964.
-Photo © Billy Name Estate.
+Andy Warhol’s Brillo Box sculptures, Stable Gallery, 1964.
+Photo © Billy Name Estate

 "Every time I see any of the boxes in exhibitions I can always spot the ones I painted because I was the most meticulous when it came to painting the rich even coat of white paint.
 When I was alone at night I would paint a lot of them and then the next day Gerard and Andy would neatly arrange the blank boxes into rows and silkscreen the colors on them." – Billy Name